 Without limiting the foregoing, you represent and warrant that you are not, and for the duration of the time you use the Interface will not be (a) the subject of economic or trade sanctions administered or enforced by any governmental authority or otherwise designated on any list of prohibited or restricted parties (including but not limited to the United Nations Security Council, the European Union, His Majesty’s Treasury, and U.S. Department of Treasury), or (b) a citizen, resident, or organized in a jurisdiction or territory that is the subject of comprehensive country-wide, territory-wide, or regional economic sanctions by the United Nations, European Union, any EU country, UK Treasury, or the United States, including without limitation Cuba, the Crimea, Donetsk, and Luhansk regions of Ukraine, Iran, North Korea, Russia, Syria, or Yemen.
 If at any point the above is no longer true, you must immediately cease using the Interface.

 3. Interface vs. Protocol

-The Interface facilitates your ability to access Optimism, a decentralized, peer-to-peer Layer 2 rollup protocol on the Ethereum public blockchain (the “Protocol”).
+The Interface facilitates your ability to access OP Mainnet, a decentralized, peer-to-peer Layer 2 rollup protocol on the Ethereum public blockchain (the “Protocol”).
 The Interface is distinct from the Protocol.
 It provides one, but not the exclusive, means of accessing the Protocol.
 The Foundation does not own or control the Protocol, which is public, permissionless, and runs on open-source self-executing smart contracts.

 The Interface is experimental in nature.
 It represents an example reference implementation only.
 It is not intended to be used as a primary means of accessing or interacting with the Protocol.